-

 • Fluid Thioglycollate Medium (FTM) for anaerobic microorganisms.

-• The media are incubated at controlled temperature for 14 days.
+• The media are incubated at a controlled temperature for 14 days.

 • The sample is directly inoculated into the culture media.